More moms are shifting to silicone baby bottles, and those who haven’t yet are asking why?

 And this includes the silicone sleeve and silicone pouch.

-Silicone products might still have parts made of plastic, but these brands ensure that none of it touches the breast milk or formula.
+Silicone products might still have parts made of plastic, but these brands ensure that none of it touches the breast milk or organic baby formula.

 For short, a little bit of plastic is not harmful.

 3. Ensures Comfort

 The comfort levels of the baby and parent are equally important.
 You don’t want your babies choking on milk, especially when they come from breastfeeding.

 The parent also has to feel comfortable holding it while they feed.

 Silicone baby bottles are soft and squishy, perfect for guardians’ larger hands and babies’ tiny hands.

 And speaking of comfort, silicone baby bottles mimic mothers the best.
 You can’t get that from a glass bottle.

 They also come with soft nipple feeders that babies prefer.